How to Operate an Office Kitchen and Pantry or Corporate Snack Station Safely

-It means there’s an art and a science to where your food and beverages are staged within your office space; especially during a global pandemic.
+It means there’s an art and a science to where your office snack stations are staged within your office space, especially during a global pandemic.

 Within workplace design, cafes and kitchens are intentionally designed to bring people together.
 The idea underneath it all was that the physical space should facilitate spontaneous collisions that, as a result, will drive creativity and produce new ideas.

 Boy, were we about to be confronted with why that might not be the best case scenario...enter the year 2020.

 Now, with COVID-19, we’ve seen that spontaneous ideas are best shared over Zoom or Slack or shouted through a face mask from at least 6-feet away.

 Looking forward, safety is paramount, and as a result, our physical spaces will need to evolve.
 Reducing density is becoming ever more important, and the office kitchen we previously knew to be a gathering space, will now be seen as a high-risk area.

 Let’s take a small moment of silence for the loss of the lovely kitchen stop-and-chat.
 Now, moving forward with a stiff upper lip.

 WOF Teams ("Workplace, Office, Facilities") will look to compartmentalize their floor plans and leverage kitchenettes within their offices.

 Instead of keeping all snacks, beverages, and cleaning supplies in one kitchen, we are encouraging our clients to consider creating smaller depots throughout the office to limit crowding and reduce the distance an employee needs to travel to get a cup of coffee, afternoon snack, or disinfecting wipe.